ibrahimovnijat/Real-Time-3D-reconstruction-with-Kimera-VIO/README.md

     sudo apt-get install ros-noetic-realsense2-camera
     ```

-* You can build it from source.
+* You can build it from source as well.

     1. Create a catkin workspace